 Mobile Ordering Feature

 Approximately 12% adoption rate and 20% check average increase were seen since launch.
-Additional 22 restaurants were convinced to join the feature-capable list.
+This outcome convinced 22 additional restaurants to join the feature-capable list.

 I was 1 of the 3 interaction designers, actively brainstorming, whiteboarding and documenting design directions during early stage design workshops

 Later on, we split and each owned parts of the flow/problems specified below.

 I also led the prototyping team for usability test.

 Before the official kick-off meeting, I held consecutive design workshops to do problem statement and task model exercises to help the team quickly ramp up.

 Early Stages of Flow Exploration